 - The Oregon Department of Revenue announced an extension for Oregon tax filing and payment deadlines for personal income taxes and other taxes to July 15, 2020, and allowing all payments due on that date to be deferred until July 15, 2020, without penalties or interest.

-- This is an automatic extension of the 2019 tax year filing and payment due dates for the or certain affected taxpayers.
+- This is an automatic extension of the 2019 tax year filing and payment due dates for certain affected taxpayers.

 - The Department of Revenue announced the deadline for taxpayers to file their 2019 Pennsylvania personal income tax returns is extended to July 15, 2020.

-- Taxpayers can electronically file their Pennsylvania tax returns for free through Padirectfile, a secure, state-only electronic income tax filing system that is available through the Department of Revenue’s website.
-For more information or to begin filing, visit Padirectfile.
+- Taxpayers can electronically file their Pennsylvania tax returns for free through Padirectfile, a secure, state-only electronic income tax filing system.
+For more information or to file, visit Padirectfile.

-- All taxpayers who received more than $33 in total gross taxable income in calendar year 2019 must file a Pennsylvania personal income tax return (PA-40) by midnight on Wednesday, July 15, 2020.
+- All taxpayers who received more than $33 in total gross taxable income in 2019 must file a Pennsylvania personal income tax return by July 15, 2020.

-- The deadline for taxpayers who make quarterly estimated personal income tax payments is also extended to July 15, 2020.
+- The deadline for quarterly estimated personal income tax payments is extended to July 15, 2020.
 That means estimated payments for the first and second quarters of 2020 will be due by July 15, 2020.

 - Any individual who expects to receive more than $8,000 of Pennsylvania-taxable income not subject to withholding by a Pennsylvania employer must estimate and pay personal income tax quarterly.
 Estimated tax due dates for individuals are typically April 15, June 15, Sept.
 15 and Jan.
-15, or the first following business day if any deadline falls on a weekend or holiday.
+15.

 - If additional time to file is needed, taxpayers have the option to file a request for an extension to file their Pennsylvania personal income tax return.
 The extension is available for up to six months.
-An extension of time to file does not extend the deadline to make a payment if you owe taxes to the commonwealth.
+An extension of time to file does not extend the deadline to make a payment if you owe taxes.

 - Announced the April 15, 2020, deadline for certain tax filings and tax payments, the Division of Taxation mirrors the federal extensions to July 15, 2020, for individual filers.